DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 ## Preservation actions

-Preservation actions are crucial for ensuring the longevity, integrity, and accessibility of shapefile data.
-Here's a set of preservation actions that can help safeguard shapefile data for future use:
+Preservation actions are crucial for ensuring the longevity, integrity, and accessibility of Shapefile data.
+Here's a set of preservation actions that can help safeguard Shapefile data for future use:

-*Regular Backups:* Establish a routine schedule for backing up shapefile data to secure storage locations, such as external hard drives, cloud storage services, or network servers.
+*Regular Backups:* Establish a routine schedule for backing up Shapefile data to secure storage locations, such as external hard drives, cloud storage services, or network servers.

-*Comprehensive Metadata:* Create and maintain comprehensive metadata records for shapefile datasets, including information about data source, creation date, projection, attribute definitions, and data quality.
+*Comprehensive Metadata:* Create and maintain comprehensive metadata records for Shapefile datasets, including information about data source, creation date, projection, attribute definitions, and data quality.

 *Standardized Metadata Formats:* Adhere to standardized metadata formats, such as FGDC (Federal Geographic Data Committee) or ISO (International Organization for Standardization), to ensure consistency and interoperability.

-*Regular Format Checks:* Periodically assess the compatibility of shapefile data with current and emerging GIS software and standards.
+*Regular Format Checks:* Periodically assess the compatibility of Shapefile data with current and emerging GIS software and standards.
 Consider migrating data to more sustainable formats, such as GeoPackage or Esri File Geodatabase, if necessary.

-*Data Conversion Tools:* Use data conversion tools and utilities to facilitate the migration of shapefile data between different file formats while preserving spatial and attribute information.
+*Data Conversion Tools:* Use data conversion tools and utilities to facilitate the migration of Shapefile data between different file formats while preserving spatial and attribute information.

 ## What to look for to make sure this file meets FAIR principles

-Ensuring that shapefile data adheres to the FAIR principles (Findable, Accessible, Interoperable, and Reusable) is essential for maximizing its value and impact within the GIS (Geographic Information Systems) community.
-Here's a session dedicated to outlining key considerations for evaluating shapefile data to ensure compliance with FAIR principles:
+Ensuring that Shapefile data adheres to the FAIR principles (Findable, Accessible, Interoperable, and Reusable) is essential for maximizing its value and impact within the GIS (Geographic Information Systems) community.
+Here's a session dedicated to outlining key considerations for evaluating Shapefile data to ensure compliance with FAIR principles:

 ### Findable

-*Descriptive Metadata:* Assess whether the shapefile data is accompanied by comprehensive metadata that provides detailed descriptions of its content, purpose, spatial extent, attributes, and provenance.
+*Descriptive Metadata:* Assess whether the Shapefile data is accompanied by comprehensive metadata that provides detailed descriptions of its content, purpose, spatial extent, attributes, and provenance.

-*Persistent Identifiers:* Verify the presence of persistent identifiers, such as DOIs (Digital Object Identifiers) or URLs, that uniquely identify the shapefile dataset and facilitate its discovery and citation in data repositories.
+*Persistent Identifiers:* Verify the presence of persistent identifiers, such as DOIs (Digital Object Identifiers) or URLs, that uniquely identify the Shapefile dataset and facilitate its discovery and citation in data repositories.

 ### Accessible

-*Open Access Policies:* Ensure that shapefile data is made openly accessible to users without unnecessary restrictions or barriers, adhering to open access policies and licensing agreements.
+*Open Access Policies:* Ensure that Shapefile data is made openly accessible to users without unnecessary restrictions or barriers, adhering to open access policies and licensing agreements.

-*Data Repositories:* Check if the shapefile dataset is deposited in trusted data repositories or archives that provide reliable access mechanisms, such as download links, APIs (Application Programming Interfaces), or web services.
+*Data Repositories:* Check if the Shapefile dataset is deposited in trusted data repositories or archives that provide reliable access mechanisms, such as download links, APIs (Application Programming Interfaces), or web services.

 ### Interoperable

-*Standardized Formats:* Evaluate whether the shapefile data is stored in standardized formats that are widely supported and interoperable with various GIS software and systems, such as ESRI Shapefile or GeoPackage.
+*Standardized Formats:* Evaluate whether the Shapefile data is stored in standardized formats that are widely supported and interoperable with various GIS software and systems, such as ESRI Shapefile or GeoPackage.

-*Coordinate Reference Systems (CRS):* Verify that the shapefile data is georeferenced using standard coordinate reference systems and projections, enabling seamless integration with other spatial datasets.
+*Coordinate Reference Systems (CRS):* Verify that the Shapefile data is georeferenced using standard coordinate reference systems and projections, enabling seamless integration with other spatial datasets.

 ### Reusable

-*Licensing Information:* Review the licensing terms associated with the shapefile data to determine the permissions and conditions for its reuse, redistribution, and modification by users.
+*Licensing Information:* Review the licensing terms associated with the Shapefile data to determine the permissions and conditions for its reuse, redistribution, and modification by users.

-*Data Quality Assurance:* Assess the quality and reliability of the shapefile data by examining metadata completeness, spatial accuracy, attribute consistency, and adherence to relevant standards.
+*Data Quality Assurance:* Assess the quality and reliability of the Shapefile data by examining metadata completeness, spatial accuracy, attribute consistency, and adherence to relevant standards.

 ### Additional Considerations

-*Versioning and Provenance:* Look for versioning information and provenance records that document the history of changes, updates, and transformations applied to the shapefile dataset over time.
+*Versioning and Provenance:* Look for versioning information and provenance records that document the history of changes, updates, and transformations applied to the Shapefile dataset over time.

-*Data Documentation:* Ensure that the shapefile data is accompanied by comprehensive documentation, including data dictionaries, field descriptions, processing methodologies, and data transformation records.
+*Data Documentation:* Ensure that the Shapefile data is accompanied by comprehensive documentation, including data dictionaries, field descriptions, processing methodologies, and data transformation records.

 ### Tools and Resources

-*FAIR Assessment Tools:* Explore FAIR assessment tools and frameworks, such as FAIRshake or FAIR Metrics, that provide structured methodologies for evaluating the compliance of shapefile data with FAIR principles.
+*FAIR Assessment Tools:* Explore FAIR assessment tools and frameworks, such as FAIRshake or FAIR Metrics, that provide structured methodologies for evaluating the compliance of Shapefile data with FAIR principles.

 *Community Guidelines:* Refer to community guidelines, best practices, and case studies developed by the GIS community to promote FAIR data sharing and stewardship in the context of spatial data.

 ## Ways in which fields may use this format

-The shapefile format is widely used across various fields due to its versatility, compatibility, and support for spatial data representation.
-Here's a session exploring the diverse ways in which fields may utilize the shapefile format:
+The Shapefile format is widely used across various fields due to its versatility, compatibility, and support for spatial data representation.
+Here's a session exploring the diverse ways in which fields may utilize the Shapefile format:

 ### Geographic Information Systems (GIS):
 *Spatial Analysis:* Shapefiles are fundamental to GIS applications, enabling spatial analysis tasks such as proximity analysis, spatial interpolation, and overlay operations.

-*Mapping and Visualization:* GIS professionals use shapefiles to create maps, visualize spatial patterns, and communicate geographic information effectively to stakeholders.
+*Mapping and Visualization:* GIS professionals use Shapefiles to create maps, visualize spatial patterns, and communicate geographic information effectively to stakeholders.

 ### Environmental Science and Natural Resource Management:

 *Habitat Mapping:* Shapefiles are utilized for habitat mapping, species distribution modeling, and biodiversity assessment in environmental science research.

-*Resource Management:* Natural resource management agencies use shapefiles to delineate land use zones, manage protected areas, and monitor environmental change over time.
+*Resource Management:* Natural resource management agencies use Shapefiles to delineate land use zones, manage protected areas, and monitor environmental change over time.

 ### Urban Planning and Transportation:

 *Urban Development:* Shapefiles are employed in urban planning to analyze land use patterns, assess infrastructure needs, and support urban growth management.

-*Transportation Planning:* Transportation agencies utilize shapefiles for route planning, traffic analysis, and infrastructure development in urban and regional contexts.
+*Transportation Planning:* Transportation agencies utilize Shapefiles for route planning, traffic analysis, and infrastructure development in urban and regional contexts.

 ### Public Health and Epidemiology:

 *Disease Mapping:* Shapefiles are used for disease mapping, spatial epidemiology, and outbreak analysis to identify geographic patterns and hotspots of disease transmission.

-*Healthcare Access:* Public health researchers leverage shapefiles to assess healthcare access, service availability, and disparities in healthcare provision across geographic areas.
+*Healthcare Access:* Public health researchers leverage Shapefiles to assess healthcare access, service availability, and disparities in healthcare provision across geographic areas.

 ### Agriculture and Rural Development:

 *Precision Agriculture:* Shapefiles support precision agriculture techniques, including crop yield mapping, soil fertility analysis, and variable rate application of inputs.

-*Rural Planning:* Agricultural extension services utilize shapefiles to plan rural development projects, assess land suitability for farming, and manage agricultural land parcels.
+*Rural Planning:* Agricultural extension services utilize Shapefiles to plan rural development projects, assess land suitability for farming, and manage agricultural land parcels.

 ### Archaeology and Cultural Heritage Management:

-*Site Documentation:* Archaeologists use shapefiles for site documentation, cultural resource management, and spatial analysis of archaeological sites and artifacts.
+*Site Documentation:* Archaeologists use Shapefiles for site documentation, cultural resource management, and spatial analysis of archaeological sites and artifacts.

-*Heritage Preservation:* Cultural heritage agencies employ shapefiles to inventory, document, and preserve historic sites, monuments, and cultural landscapes.
+*Heritage Preservation:* Cultural heritage agencies employ Shapefiles to inventory, document, and preserve historic sites, monuments, and cultural landscapes.

 ### Disaster Management and Emergency Response:

 *Risk Assessment:* Shapefiles support disaster risk assessment, hazard mapping, and vulnerability analysis to mitigate the impacts of natural disasters and climate-related events.

-*Emergency Planning:* Emergency management agencies use shapefiles for emergency planning, evacuation route mapping, and resource allocation during disaster response operations.
+*Emergency Planning:* Emergency management agencies use Shapefiles for emergency planning, evacuation route mapping, and resource allocation during disaster response operations.

 ## Unresolved Issues/Further Questions

 ### Long-Term Preservation and Accessibility

-*Issue:* Ensuring the long-term preservation and accessibility of shapefile data poses challenges related to format obsolescence, data migration, and evolving technological landscapes.
+*Issue:* Ensuring the long-term preservation and accessibility of Shapefile data poses challenges related to format obsolescence, data migration, and evolving technological landscapes.

-*Further Questions:* What strategies and best practices can be implemented to safeguard shapefile data against format obsolescence and ensure its accessibility and usability for future generations?
+*Further Questions:* What strategies and best practices can be implemented to safeguard Shapefile data against format obsolescence and ensure its accessibility and usability for future generations?
 How can advancements in data preservation technologies and standards be leveraged to address these challenges?

 ### Tracking Provenance of Data Creation

 *Issue:* Maintaining a comprehensive record of data creation processes, including data collection methodologies, transformation steps, and quality control measures, remains a challenge.

-*Further Questions:* How can we implement standardized frameworks for tracking the provenance of shapefile data creation across different organizations and projects?
+*Further Questions:* How can we implement standardized frameworks for tracking the provenance of Shapefile data creation across different organizations and projects?
 What tools and technologies can facilitate the capture and documentation of data lineage information?

 ### Level of Detail in Dataset

-*Issue:* Determining the appropriate level of detail for shapefile datasets can be subjective and context-dependent, leading to variations in dataset granularity and usability.
+*Issue:* Determining the appropriate level of detail for Shapefile datasets can be subjective and context-dependent, leading to variations in dataset granularity and usability.

-*Further Questions:* How can we establish guidelines or standards for defining the level of detail in shapefile datasets based on specific applications and user requirements?
+*Further Questions:* How can we establish guidelines or standards for defining the level of detail in Shapefile datasets based on specific applications and user requirements?
 What methods can be employed to balance data granularity with storage and processing considerations?

 ## Documentation of curation process: What to capture from curation process

 ## Warnings

 * Shapefiles are composed of multiple files (see *Description of Format* above), some of which are **required, required if present\[Should this be required and required if present?
 LH\]** in the collection of files generated by a specific process or tool, or optional.
-If all *required* files are not included in the full set of files preserved/shared, the shapefile may be missing critical content and potentially damaged beyond use.
+If all *required* files are not included in the full set of files preserved/shared, the Shapefile may be missing critical content and potentially damaged beyond use.
 Shapefiles are often shared/distributed as Zip archives to reduce the liklihood of individual Shapefile file components becoming separatd from the file collection that makes up a Shapefile.
 * While the attribute data for a Shapefile is stored in a DBF file (a common tabular data format supported by many databases and potentially editable in those and other tools) opening and modifying the attribute file (ending in ".dbf") can break the linkages between the rows in the attribute table and the corresponding features stored in other parts of the Shapefile. **Do not** edit the the attribute table DBF file outside of a tool that is specifically designed to work with Shapefiles as a whole.

 ## Appendix A - filetype CURATED checklist